 - A court order, child support assessment or agreement must be in place that requires the parent to pay the child support/maintenance.

 Divorce and family relationship breakdowns are often a gruelling time.
-It can also be expensive, but it doesn’t have to be with your accountant and financial planner guiding you through the instabilities and unknowns of family breakdowns and finances.
+It can also be expensive, but it doesn’t have to be with the guidance of reliable accountants from Crest Accountants.
+Setting up a child maintenance trust requires careful planning to ensure it meets both family needs and tax compliance requirements.